-- Elegant dinnerware with 24K Gold or 99.99% Platinum on highly translucent, pure white porcelain
+- Elegant dinnerware made using 24K Gold on highly translucent, pure white porcelain

 - High glazing quality ensures lifelong shine, smoothness and resistance to cutlery marks